P. S. Raman: Career

+Raman succeeded G. Masilamani to become the 11th Advocate-General of Tamil Nadu on 29 July 2009.
+In May 2011, he was replaced by A. Navaneethakrishnan.

+On 12 January 2024, he was once again appointed to the post, replacing R. Shunmugasundaram.

 Controversies

 When senior politician Abhishek Manu Singhvi of the Indian National Congress withdrew from appearing on behalf of Megha Distributors, a lottery promotion agency challenging a lottery ban imposed by the Government of Kerala due to criticism from the Kerala state unit of the party, Raman took over the case.
 This action was severely criticized by the state cabinet and Chief Minister of Kerala V. S. Achuthanandan as well as senior Congress politician and Oommen Chandy.
 Eventually, at the advice of M. Karunanidhi, the Chief Minister of Tamil Nadu, Raman offered to withdraw from the case.